nickbild/banamera/README.md

 # Banamera

+Banamera is an AI-powered digital camera that edits the images it takes to match verbal requests.

 AI image editors are incredibly convenient.
 In a few seconds, you can make edits that might take an hour or more to do manually.
 Up until recently, these tools could be a bit wonky, to say the least, so the results weren’t always something you could use.
 But the release of Google's Nano Banana changed that in a big way.
 It regularly surprises me with how accurate it is in following instructions.

 ![](https://raw.githubusercontent.com/nickbild/banamera/refs/heads/main/media/back_angle_sm.jpg)